 In Color of Lies Abbe Rolnick creates an antagonist so despicable and repellent that interest in any redemptive qualities keep the reader intrigued and involved in the novel all the way from beginning to end.
 Molly McCain is a villain as mean and venal as Hannibal Lecter but nowhere near as attractive or lovable as Anthony Hopkins.
 Power is something that Molly McCain craves and she will destroy anything standing in her way to get it: her family, her neighbors, and the environment. – Peter G., Reviewer

 An enjoyable read, a good mystery, a great message and lesson to be learned.
 Color of Lies is a story of aviation, history, and the interconnectedness of people.
 It’s also an effective environmental “why do it” in contrast to the usual mystery “who dunnit.”
-Rolnick succeeds in pulling all these themes together with a tight plot that keeps the action moving forward to the ultimate denouement. – Marcus L., Reviewer
+Rolnick succeeds in pulling all these themes together with a tight plot that keeps the action moving forward to the ultimate denouement. – Peter, Reviewer

 With great skill Rolnick deftly moves back and forth through multiple points of view. – Jillian K., Reviewer